hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `tags` - (Optional) A map of tags to assign to the bucket.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `force_destroy` - (Optional, Default:`false`) A boolean that indicates all objects (including any [locked objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html)) should be deleted from the bucket so that the bucket can be destroyed without error.
 These objects are *not* recoverable.
 * `versioning` - (Optional) A state of [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) (documented below)
-* `lifecycle_rule` - (Optional) A configuration of [object lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) (documented below).
 * `object_lock_configuration` - (Optional) A configuration of [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) (documented below)

 The `versioning` object supports the following:

 * `enabled` - (Optional) Enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
 You can, however, suspend versioning on that bucket.
 * `mfa_delete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
 Default is `false`.
 This cannot be used to toggle this setting but is available to allow managed buckets to reflect the state in AWS

-The `lifecycle_rule` object supports the following:

-* `id` - (Optional) Unique identifier for the rule.
-Must be less than or equal to 255 characters in length.
-* `prefix` - (Optional) Object key prefix identifying one or more objects to which the rule applies.
-* `tags` - (Optional) Specifies object tags key and value.
-* `enabled` - (Required) Specifies lifecycle rule status.
-* `abort_incomplete_multipart_upload_days` (Optional) Specifies the number of days after initiating a multipart upload when the multipart upload must be completed.
-* `expiration` - (Optional) Specifies a period in the object's expire (documented below).
-* `transition` - (Optional) Specifies a period in the object's transitions (documented below).
-* `noncurrent_version_expiration` - (Optional) Specifies when noncurrent object versions expire (documented below).
-* `noncurrent_version_transition` - (Optional) Specifies when noncurrent object versions transitions (documented below).

-At least one of `abort_incomplete_multipart_upload_days`, `expiration`, `transition`, `noncurrent_version_expiration`, `noncurrent_version_transition` must be specified.

-The `expiration` object supports the following

-* `date` (Optional) Specifies the date after which you want the corresponding action to take effect.
-* `days` (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
-* `expired_object_delete_marker` (Optional) On a versioned bucket (versioning-enabled or versioning-suspended bucket), you can add this element in the lifecycle configuration to direct Amazon S3 to delete expired object delete markers.
-This cannot be specified with Days or Date in a Lifecycle Expiration Policy.

-The `transition` object supports the following

-* `date` (Optional) Specifies the date after which you want the corresponding action to take effect.
-* `days` (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
-* `storage_class` (Required) Specifies the Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) to which you want the object to transition.

-The `noncurrent_version_expiration` object supports the following

-* `days` (Required) Specifies the number of days noncurrent object versions expire.

-The `noncurrent_version_transition` object supports the following

-* `days` (Required) Specifies the number of days noncurrent object versions transition.
-* `storage_class` (Required) Specifies the Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) to which you want the object to transition.

 The `grant` object supports the following: